 This article refers to the machine you wish to install Reflect on as the "target PC" and the machine connected to the Internet as the "online PC".

 You will need access to a computer that is connected to the Internet and a device to copy files to the target PC.

 Download the Macrium Reflect Download Agent to your PC and run it.

-Select Trial and choose the edition or select Full and enter your key.
+Select Choose the edition or select Enter license key and enter your key.

 The download agent is automatically configured for the computer it is running on.
 You will need to reconfigure it to reflect your target PC instead.
 Do this by clicking the Options button.

 Choose the download architecture - 32 or 64 bit - for your offline PC.
 See the "How to identify the architecture of your target machine" at the end of this article.